Bob Ross Artist (October 29, 1942 – July 4, 1995)

 On Bob Ross The Joy Of Painting show, he truly believed that everyone had artistic talent and could become an accomplished artists given time, practice, and encouragement, and to this end was often fond of saying, "We don't make mistakes, we just have happy little accidents."

-Ross utilised the wet-on-wet oil painting technique, in which paint is applied on top of still-wet paint as opposed to the more classical method of waiting for each paint layer to dry before applying another coat.
+Ross utilized the wet-on-wet oil painting technique, in which paint is applied on top of still-wet paint as opposed to the more classical method of waiting for each paint layer to dry before applying another coat.

 Combining the bob ross style of painting method and with the use of large painting knives and fan brushes allowed Bob Ross to paint trees, water, clouds and mountains in a matter of seconds.